 Back to top

-As osteosarcomas are very rare, they are usually treated at specialist hospitals by a team of doctors and other health professionals.
+As osteosarcomas are rare, they are usually treated by a team of doctors and other health care professionals at a specialist hospital.
 This means that you may have to travel some distance to have your treatment.

 The type of treatment you are given will depend on a number of things, including the position and size of the cancer, whether it has spread, the grade of the cancer and your general health.